dgarijo/Materials/Tutorials/wings-docker/readme.md

 ```
 And call the ```start-wings.sh``` script again

-**Attention: If you remove the volume, you will delete the data, workflows and executions created on the container.** See [Section 5](#sec2-5) to save your changes in the image.
+**Attention: If you remove the volume, you will delete the data, workflows and executions created on the container.** See [Section 2](#sec2-2) to save your changes locally.

 Accessing the web interface from the Docker image: ```http://localhost:8080/wings-portal```